AdobeDocs/marketo.en/help/marketo/product-docs/reporting/basic-reporting/report-types/company-web-activity-report.md

 >[!PREREQUISITES]
 >
->To capture activity from your web site in Marketo, you first need to set [up Munchkin on your site](/help/marketo/product-docs/administration/additional-integrations/add-munchkin-tracking-code-to-your-website.md).
+>To capture activity from your web site in Marketo, you first need to set [up [!DNL Munchkin] on your site](/help/marketo/product-docs/administration/additional-integrations/add-munchkin-tracking-code-to-your-website.md).

-1. [Create a report](/help/marketo/product-docs/reporting/basic-reporting/creating-reports/create-a-report-in-a-program.md) and select the  Company Web Activity Report [report type](report-type-overview.md).
+1. [Create a report](/help/marketo/product-docs/reporting/basic-reporting/creating-reports/create-a-report-in-a-program.md) and select the [!UICONTROL Company Web Activity] Report [report type](report-type-overview.md).

 1. Choose to [display known or anonymous people](/help/marketo/product-docs/reporting/basic-reporting/report-activity/display-people-or-anonymous-visitors-in-web-reports.md) in the report.

-1. [Set the time frame of your report](/help/marketo/product-docs/reporting/basic-reporting/editing-reports/change-a-report-time-frame.md) and click the **Report** tab.
+1. [Set the time frame of your report](/help/marketo/product-docs/reporting/basic-reporting/editing-reports/change-a-report-time-frame.md) and click the **[!UICONTROL Report]** tab.

 1. That's it!
 Review your report to see which companies are visiting your site.